OlivierSohn/hamazed/BACKLOG.md

 # Backlog

 - make sure the ship is not at the place of a number at the beginning
+- when ship goes too fast it is possible to go through walls ! fix it...

 - let users chose:
- - walls
-  - random
-  - deterministic
-  - none
  - shape of the world
   - square
   - 2x1 rectangle

-- when ship goes too fast it is possible to go through walls ! fix it...
+ - animation types
+ - walls
+  - none
+  - deterministic
+  - random
+   - blocksize
+   - strategy
+    - one cc
+    - biggest cc

 - it seems that the console has a fixed refresh rate of 21 fps, so if we render an a slightly different fps there will be every once in a while a frame than will be slow (as if a frame was skipped) for animations.